-Recommended Activities For Grade 4

-Based on the big ideas, c of the Based on the big ideas, curricular competencies, concepts and content of the new draft BC Curriculum

 Science Selective Curriculum Links

-1 1 Is Water Important? - 5 senses
+1.1 Is Water Important? - 5 senses

 1.6 Inspired by the Fraser - Types of earth materials in their area

 2.1 Geography

 2.2 Travel Brochure

 2.3 Salmon Forest

 2.4 Carbon Cycle

 2.5 Mountain Pine Beetle

 2.7 Living Along the Fraser

 Social Studies Selective Curriculum Links

-2.6 Aboriginal Connection - The history of their local community, and connections
+2.6 Indigenous Connection - The history of their local community, and connections

 2.7 Living Along the Fraser between their community and significant events, people, and

 2.8 Sturgeon Survival Game developments

 2.9 Pulp Mills Role Play - Construct an argument defending the significance of

 2.10 Global Trade Network individuals/groups, places, events, and/or developments

 4.2 Global Rivers Art

 4.3 People's Relationship with

 the Environment

 Visual Arts Selective Curriculum Links

 1.1 Is Water Important? - Exploring artistic works exposes us to diverse cultures,

 1.4 Local Watershed values, knowledge, and worldviews.

 1.5 My Connections - Explore identity, place, culture, and belonging through arts

 1.6 Inspired by the Fraser experiences

 4.2 Global Rivers Art - Connect knowledge and skills from other subject areas in

 4.3 People's Relationship to the planning, creating, interpreting, and analyzing works of art

 Environment - Express feelings, ideas, and experiences in aesthetic ways

 - Describe and respond to works of art and explore artists'

+intent

 - Visual art: line, shape, space, colour, form, pattern,

-repetition, contrast, emphasis, rhythm.
+Language Arts repetition, contrast, emphasis, rhythm.

-Selective Curriculum Links
+Language Arts Selective Curriculum Links

-1.1 is water important? - Engage actively as readers and insteners to construct
+1.1 Is Water Important? - Engage actively as readers and listeners to construct

-1.5 My Connections Think and develop minking and comprehension

-- mink children about ideas and information to deepen,
+1.5 My Connections 1.7 What am I curious About? meaning and develop thinking and comprehension - Think critically about ideas and information to deepen,

+1.7 What and I conous About? extend, and transform understanding

-Create a variety of texts to explore self family and
+- Create a variety of texts to explore self, family, and

+,

 community

-Сонинония